tuchang/BluestNight/exampleSite/content/docs/example-config.md

     # See the documentation on the Authorbox for more on setting it up
     # https://themes.gohugo.io/theme/BluestNight/docs/pages/authorbox/
-    authorbox = true                               # Show the Authorbox by default author = "Michael Bryant"                      # The name of the person to serve as default author (optional) post_navigation = true                         # Enable custom or in-section "Next/Previous" links
+    authorbox = true                               # Show the Authorbox by default author = "Some Person"                      # The name of the person to serve as default author (optional) post_navigation = true                         # Enable custom or in-section "Next/Previous" links
     # See the documentation on commenting for how to set up HashOver or Muut commenting
     # https://themes.gohugo.io/theme/BluestNight/docs/pages/comments/